 When you stand and look over the edge of the canyon you can easily see the Colorado River down at the bottom.
 The light reflected by the red cliffs and the blue Colorado River make up for a very scenic view.

-F. Hike the unique environment in Zion National Park, Utah
+F. Zion National Park, Utah – Hike the diverse environment

 - Driving time: 2 h

 The Southwestern desert road trip loop now continues on the other side of the Arizona-Utah state border.
 Zion National Park in Utah is the second national park on the itinerary and the perfect place for a hike to stretch your legs on the Southwestern desert road trip.

 The hikes you can make in Zion are just amazing.
 The red sanstone cliffs and green trees in the canyons make a really good combination.
 And you can choose between easier hikes and more demanding ones.
 You can spend the whole day hiking from early until late, or just make it a morning activity.